The-GUAN/GEO-HUMAN/README.md

 ## News :triangular_flag_on_post:

-- [2025/9/28] Both key section code and supplementary experiments are available.
+- [2025/9/28] Both key section codes and supplementary experiments are available.

 ## Abstract